ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > [!NOTE]
 > Unlike [SMU Merge Pin Group feature](SMUMergePinGroup.md), where the complexity of operating ganged channels is handled by the driver, STL manages all of the necessary triggering, current level/limit splitting, and current measurement combining required to ensure a ganged pin group operates as a single synchronized unit per site.
+>
+> [!Note]
+> For the following methods, when the input is given in the form of `PinSiteData`, the input can be given either for every pin or for the entire pin group using the pin group name.
+When the input is pin based, the values are set to the pins as in the input.
+When input is pin group based, the current level/limit is divided based on the number of pins in the pin group and set for each pin.
+> - `ForceVoltage`
+> - `ForceCurrent`
+> - `ForceCurrentSequence`
+> - `ForceVoltageSequence`
+> - `ConfigureSourceSettings`
+> - `ConfigureCurrentSequence`
+> - `ConfigureVoltageSequence`

 ## Pin Map Requirements